6DammK9/nai-anime-pure-negative-prompt/ch03/readme.md

 ![flux_mmdit_marked.png](./view_unet/flux_mmdit_marked.png)

+## Extra: Model comparasion in size and "MBW" layers ##

 - Enjoy the comparasion.
 Actual VRAM requirement is different, maybe *Total Size (GB) x 0.5 x (image size / 1024) + TEs*.

 - Also there are no implied image sizes, the "height / width" in the model is already counted as latent space.
+It will cause so much confusion therefore I'll try to *intercept the input from the diffuser pipeline to the actual model component, which should match the public docuements from the model authors.*

+- "MBW layers" is an *unit* of "funcional layers", according to the concept of ["MBW merge"](https://github.com/hako-mikan/sd-webui-supermerger?tab=readme-ov-file#merge-block-weight) which was the meta of merging SD1.5 models ~~obviously not working since then~~.
+However it is still useful to have a feeling of how the model works, from UNET to DiT.

 |Model|MBW Layers|Params (b)|Forward/backward pass size (MB, FP16)|Estimated Total Size (GB, FP16)|
 |---|---|---|---|---|